22 Feb Why You’re Emotional Eating (And What You Can Do About It)

 - Get between 7.5-9 hours of quality sleep per night in a cool dark room, free from electronics.

 Take a balanced approach to your diet

 - Eat balanced meals throughout the day.
 Eat protein, healthy fats and complex carbohydrates at EVERY meal – this helps regulate your blood sugar and therefore your energy and moods.

 - Ensure you are eating an adequate amount of fiber (vegetables, fruits, nuts, seeds, legumes) throughout the day.

 A balanced diet will help regulate blood sugar and balance hormones to avoid mood swings, energy spikes and crashes.

-If you’ve tried to implement these or other techniques to curb emotional eating, but found it difficult to stay the course, you may benefit from nutritional counselling services.
-I offer in-person and distance counselling by phone or Skype.
-Get in touch to discuss options that can work for you.
+If you’ve tried to implement these or other techniques to curb emotional eating, but found it difficult to stay the course, you may benefit from my Complete Cleanse Program or a Metabolic Balance plan.
+I offer in-person and distance coaching by phone or Zoom.
+Book a free 30 minute discovery call to discuss options that can work for you.